gnomondigital/workshop-pyspark/urban_consumption/README.md

    (over the years 2008 - 2012) for each country.
 Each row in the new dataset should contain the average value of the descriptive columns per country during this five-year period.
 7. which country has the highest average meat production per capita for the years 2008-2012?
+8. What country has the 5th highest CO2 emissions per capita for the year 2010 ?